CP1401/Practicals/prac_02/README.md

 1. What is your current **career goal**?
 What do you see yourself doing 5 years from now?
 2. How are your current efforts in this subject helping you achieve that goal?
-3. What can you differently to improve the value of your time at university as you work towards your goals?
+3. What can you do differently to improve the value of your time at university as you work towards your goals?

 # Practice and Extension